ericramcharran/Suitcases-and-Sensuality-app-projects/replit.md

 -   **Digital Signatures**: Legal agreement tracking using `react-signature-canvas`.
 -   **Email Notifications**: Resend integration for transactional emails, including mutual match notifications with detailed user profiles.
 -   **Push Notifications**: Web Push Notifications using VAPID authentication and a service worker, with a backend API for managing subscriptions and sending notifications.
--   **Real-Time Messaging**: WebSocket integration for in-app instant messaging and alerts, with per-user connections and a heartbeat mechanism.
+-   **Real-Time Messaging**: Complete messaging system with conversation list showing mutual matches, individual chat pages with real-time delivery via WebSocket, message read receipts, unread counts, and timestamps.
+Users can only message mutual matches.
 -   **Device Permissions**: A centralized utility (`Permissions Manager`) for managing camera, location, notification, and gallery access, with a user-friendly UI for managing permissions.
 -   **Travel Mode**: Allows users to set a temporary location to match in other cities, accessible from the user profile and managed through a dedicated travel mode page.
 -   **Verified & Fully Funded Badge**: Premium verification system for Dominants with escrow/mutual fund verification (`escrowVerified` and `fullyFunded` database fields).
 Gold gradient badge (amber-to-yellow) displays at top-left of profile images in Discover, replacing standard blue verification badge.
 Includes premium status card on profile pages with detailed verification explanation.